alex-randles/RDF-Graph-Search/README.md

 # RDF-Graph-Searcher

-The following repository includes a Python web application which can be used to execute and display the results of SPARQL queries executed on endpoints.
+The following repository includes a Python web application which can be used to execute and display the results of SPARQL queries on endpoints.